10 Trends for Creators to Watch

 It’s always amazing to me when something that has been around quietly for years finally takes hold and becomes aThing that everyone is talking about.
 Podcasting had it’s breakout year recently, accelerated by popular mainstream shows like Serial and S-Town, the $100 Million Spotify Deal for Joe Rogan, and the explosion of podcast tools and technology.

 Now Paid Newsletters are about to experience their time in the spotlight, thanks due to Substack, which finally made it easy to charge for email newsletters.
-Convertkit just announced they’re getting in the game too, which should help make paid newsletters very popular in 2021.
+Convertkit just announced they’re getting in the game too, which should help make paid newsletters very popular.

 3. Utility-first CSS